-Boston University’s Metropolitan College (MET) represents a vibrant and engaged community of students, faculty, and alumni.
+For over fifty years, Boston University’s Metropolitan College (MET) has represented a vibrant and engaged community of students, faculty, and alumni.
 Our mission, since 1965, has been to ensure that the resources of a leading research university are accessible to the community and the world, while providing students with high-quality, academic degree and certificate programs, first-rate faculty, and flexible modes of study.
 We remain committed to this mission.

 Boston University is known for its progressive diversity, as demonstrated by a number of milestones that you can see, to great effect, on the BU Timeline.
-At MET, we uphold the values and fearless innovation that make BU a great university (ranked 37 in the world by U.S. News & World Report).
+At MET, we uphold the values and fearless innovation that make BU a great university (ranked #42 in the nation and #46 in the world by U.S. News & World Report).
 As a student at MET, you will benefit from high academic standards and a rigorous education that embraces the latest developments, approaches, and technologies that drive industry.
 Our accreditation and awards represent our success at providing a solid education and preparation for the work place:

 - MET’s programs in Information Security are certified by the Committee on National Security Systems, and were instrumental in BU’s designation as a National Center of Academic Excellence in Information Assurance Education and Research by the National Security Agency and Department of Homeland Security.

-- MET’s Administrative Sciences degree programs are among the few with both U.S. and European accreditation through AACSB International—the Association to Advance Collegiate Schools of Business (AACSB) and the European Foundation for Management Development (EFMD) Program Accreditation System (EPAS).
+- MET’s Administrative Sciences degree programs are accredited through AACSB International—the Association to Advance Collegiate Schools of Business (AACSB).

 - The College has two degree programs—Computer Information Systems and Project Management —with accreditation from the Project Management Institute Global Accreditation Center for Project Management Education Programs (PMI-GAC).